Fundación Montecito

 Results & Impact

 Our work resulted in a brand, a board game, a conservation award, socials and bird guides, all unveiled at the annual El Muyso Festival at Lake Tota.
 Each design was finetuned to evoke environmental attitudes, behaviors, and practices within the local community.
 Our goal is that over time and with continued engagement, the community at Lake Tota will feel a sense of belonging and protection for its precious land.
-To ensure sustainability, we created templates and onboarded the founders to Figma, empowering them to continue the work seamlessly.
-Our tailored approach means we made a lasting impact that will serve the organization for years to come.

 What We Found